ljq199612/Volumn/Volumn_II/IT/html/css_secrets.md

 <div style="margin-top:2rem;font:130% Baskerville, serif; text-align:justify;">

-text-decoration 生成下划线:
+> text-decoration 生成下划线:

 "The only way to <span style=" text-decoration: underline solid gray;">get rid of a temptation<span> is to yield to it"

 <br>

-linux fireFox 下, 利用 background 生成下划线:
+> 利用 background 生成下划线:

 "The only way to <span style="background: linear-gradient(gray, gray) no-repeat; background-size: 100% 1px; background-position: 0 1.22em; text-shadow: .05em 0 white, -.05em 0 white;">get rid of a temptation<span> is to yield to it"